Face facts: it’s not very good.

 The Doctor tells Leela that he may have accidentally given birth to a schizophrenic monster.

 Sue: I don’t think Leela knows what schizophrenic means.
-Her tribe walk around with gloves on their heads.
-They aren’t the sharpest tools in the box.
+Not if her tribe walk around with gloves on their heads.

-The Doctor implies that his reckless actions may have been driven by his ego.
+The Doctor’s reckless actions were driven by his ego.

 Me: The novelisation says it happened at the end of Robot, Tom’s first story.
-You’ve probably forgotten this, but at the end of that story the Doctor leaves in his TARDIS but he returns a second later to ask Sarah and Harry to join him.
-The initial visit to this planet happened during that one second gap.
-The Doctor was still unstable after his regeneration and that’s why he forgot about it.
+You’ve probably forgotten this, but at the end of that story, the Doctor leaves in his TARDIS but returns a few seconds later to ask Sarah and Harry to join him.
+The initial visit to this planet happened during that gap.
+The Doctor was still unstable after his regeneration, and that’s why he forgot about it.

-Sue: You lot have an answer for everything.
+Sue: You lot have an answer for bloody everything.

-The Doctor tells Leela that the monsters in the jungle are psi-tri projections from the dark side of Xoanon’s id.
+The monsters in the jungle are psi-tri projections from the dark side of Xoanon’s id.

 Xoanon sends some Tesh to kill the Doctor and Leela.

 Sue: I can’t take the Tesh seriously.
-They should be on ice skates.
-Or in a ballet.
+They should be wearing ice skates, or appearing in a ballet.
 Something theatrical like that.

 Leela knocks one of the Tesh out cold.
 The Doctor is appalled.

-Sue: Steady on.
-It’s not as if she killed him.
+Sue: It’s not as if she’s killed him.
 The Doctor is always punching people’s lights out.
-That’s double standards.
+That’s double standards, that is.

-The Doctor enters Xoanon’s chamber and he methodically explains the plot.
+The Doctor enters Xoanon’s chamber and methodically explains the plot to everybody.
 It still doesn’t make any sense.

-Sue: I like some of the ideas in this story.
-It’s just not very coherent.
+Sue: I like some of the ideas in this story, but it isn’t very coherent.
 I can’t follow its logic.

-Me: That scared the hell out of me when I was seven.
+Me: That scared the shit out of me when I was seven.

-Sue: Every now and again, this is very interesting.
-And maybe the computer is really saying “Who comma am I”.
-Have you ever thought about that?
+Sue: Maybe the computer is really saying “Who comma am I.” Have you thought about that?

 Me: You and your bloody commas.